django-json/mygallerychallenge/README.md

 ![mygalleryscreenshot](https://user-images.githubusercontent.com/44185999/95039967-d46b5680-0704-11eb-9928-5750b9ed9302.png)

-Introduce your projects by taking a screenshot or a gif.
-Try to tell visitors a story about your project by answering:

 - You can check the demo [here](https://mygallerychallenge.netlify.app).
 - This challenge is fun.
 It tested my CSS skills more on using CSS Grid.
 Overall, I just loved this challenge.